Final Girl - All 20+ Feature Film Boxes Compared!

 The Big Bad Wolf / Storybook Woods

-Red & Gretel D – too simple, not enough depth Beginner+ Two killer modes (Track/Slay); smallest board; bridges + raft; best entry-level killer after Hans
+Red & Gretel D – too simple, not enough depth Beginner+ Two killer modes (Track/Slay) with different actions; the smallest board of any box.
+Considered a good second killer after Hans – the two modes create a nice organic ramp-up in difficulty.

 S2·F5 Madness in the Dark